Professor Jonathan Doak, LL.B., Ph.D.

 Jonathan completed his LLB and doctoral studies at Queen's University Belfast, and has previously taught at Nottingham Trent University, the University of Sheffield and the University of Ulster.

 Jonathan's main research interests lie in the broad fields of criminal justice and transitional justice.
-In particular, his research focuses on victims' rights, restorative justice, criminal evidence, and the role of emotions within law.
-He is also interested in aspects of human rights and animal welfare law.
+In particular, his research focuses on victims' rights, criminology of the state and restorative justice.
+He is also interested in aspects of youth justice, policing, human rights and the law of evidence.

 Much of Jonathan's recent research has been strongly orientated towards socio-legal and theoretical perspectives.
 In particular, he has focused on deconstructing the nature of victims’ rights against the emergence of international trial norms and the expanding parameters of human rights law.
 He is particularly interested in analyses of the parallels between victims of state crime / abuse of power and victims of so-called ‘ordinary’ or ‘horizontal’ crime.